erbkaiser/FrozenCookies/README.md

 ### Beta

-If you are on Beta 2.05 and want to experiment, you can use the FC beta by using https://github.erbkaiser.com/FrozenCookies/beta/frozen_cookies.js instead of the default script.
+If you are on Beta 2.05.x 'Final building' and want to experiment, you can use the FC beta by using https://github.erbkaiser.com/FrozenCookies/beta/frozen_cookies.js instead of the default script.
 This will be _removed_ once the beta Cookie Clicker goes live.

 The updated readme for the beta is at